AliNooner/fowl-prowl-app/README.md

   )

 ## Wins
+  - Self-teaching efficiently with new concepts
   - Keeping good pacing throughout the project - meeting expectations on deadlines
-  - Self-teaching efficiently with new concepts
   - Thorough testing using Cypress
   - Using data down, actions up principles to enact a search feature
   - Close attention to User Experience - reflected in the routing and multiple ways to easily return to the main page

 ## Challenges & Improvements
-  - Deciding whether components should be functional or class components
   - Troubleshooting async issues
   - Possible future improvements:
     - Allow a user to add a bird sighting